GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 AccelerationValuesEnd
 ```

-And the encoder widgets all look like this (Note: MFTEncoder has been replaced with the standard Encoder widget since all the instructions are now up top).
+And the encoder widgets look like this (Note: MFTEncoder has been replaced with the standard Encoder widget since all the instructions are now up top).
 ```
 Widget RotaryA1 RotaryWidgetClass
     Encoder b0 00 7f